Skip to content

 • Working knowledge of Python is requried and an understanding of how to launch and run analyses in the Our Future Health DNAnexus TRE using JupyterLab.

-• For reference, an overview of resources for getting up to speed with DNAnexus TRE, the dx toolkit, and working on phenotypic data with JupyterLab is provided here.
+• For reference, an overview of resources for getting up to speed with DNAnexus TRE, the dx toolkit, and working on phenotypic data with JupyterLab is provided on the DNAnexus Learning Resources page.

 Requirements